How Does Alcohol Consumption Affect Type 1 Diabetes?

 While moderate alcohol consumption may improve insulin sensitivity, excessive or chronic alcohol intake can lead to insulin resistance.
 Insulin resistance occurs when the body’s cells become less responsive to the effects of insulin, making it more difficult to regulate blood sugar levels.
 Alcohol-induced insulin resistance can complicate diabetes management and potentially contribute to the development of other health problems, such as type 2 diabetes.

-See also How Does Seasonal Change Affect Type 1 Diabetes Management?
+See also Can Mindfulness And Meditation Aid In Type 1 Diabetes Management?

 Alcohol Consumption Guidelines for Type 1 Diabetics